nathaly619/bioconda-docs/source/developer/bulk.rst

         bioconda-utils bioconductor-skeleton update-all-packages --bioc-version $BIOC_VERSION

-3. *(this is step 5 from the above section on updating pinnings)* Start a preliminary bulk run to build the cache.
-In :file:`.github/workflows/Bulk.yml`, set the number of workers to 1 (so, ``jobs:build-linux:strategy:matrix:runner:[0]``) and also set ``--n-workers=1`` in the ``bioconda-utils`` call.
-This will allow building the cache which will be used in subsequent (parallel) runs.
-Make sure you do this for both the Linux and MacOS sections.
+3. Execute step 6 from above.

+4. Execute step 7 from above.
-4. Use the
+   Alternatively, use the
    [rootNodes.py](https://github.com/bioconda/bioconda-recipes/blob/master/scripts/bioconductor/rootNodes.py)
    from the bioconda-recipes repo to help figure out what the primary root nodes are for the currently-remaining packages to be built.
 This looks at recently-built packages, removes them from the DAG of recipes to be built, and then reports to stdout the remaining root nodes.
 This information can be used to strategically edit the ``build-fail-blacklist`` file to prioritize the building of those root nodes.

-5. Once builds seem to be stabilizing, remove the temporary edits to the ``build-fail-blacklist``.
+Once builds seem to be stabilizing, remove the temporary edits to the ``build-fail-blacklist``.

-6. Follow the :ref:`merge-bulk` instructions for merging bulk back into the master branch.
+5. Execute step 8-10 from above.

 Notes on working with bulk branch